wp-plugins/genoo/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 1.9.5 =
+* Ability to place CTA’s in main page content using WYSIWYG editor.
+* Allows pop-up forms to be embedded in-line with your content, increasing your lead generation success.

 = 1.8.5.2 =
 * Fixed issue with CTA drop down in Page/Post add/edit
 * Fixed issue with Form pulled for CTA being the default form rather than the specified form.

 = 1.8 =
 * Added ability to create dynamic CTA in sidebar for pages and posts with Genoo CTA Widget.
 * Added ability to create a CTA library for use on pages and posts.
 * Added ability to dynamically link User Roles to Genoo LeadTypes to update Genoo in real time as new users are added to a user role.

 = 1.6 =
 * Better modal window handling.
-* Wp editor plugin now working for latest WordPress and TinyMCE 4 = 1.4 =
+* Wp editor plugin now working for latest WordPress and TinyMCE 4

+= 1.4 =
 * Added ability to use image button and hover image for form pop-up from Widget.

 = 1.3 =
 * Added ability to open widget forms in modal windows.
 * Added custom form success and failure messages.